Pos: 59.5471, -139.7316

-When the full morning light came back, seas were looking even mre smooth, and I could have tried to paddle into the last suitable river mouth to land, the Ahrnklin River, but I was so far out and I was too tired to even give it a try.
+When the full morning light came back, seas were looking even more smooth, and I could have tried to paddle into the last suitable river mouth to land, the Ahrnklin River, but I was so far out, and I was too tired to even try it.
 And what are another 25 km now…I was yearning to have a shower, a dry place to relax and some nice company at my new host’s place.
 Paddle on!

-I finally cold spot the headland of Yakutat Bay, so just an easy paddle around the corner, and you’ll be “home and housed”!
-What first looked like “just around the corner”, dragged out to be a very wide berth through tidal waters, avoiding to get caught at the shore break and trapped in one of the many solid fishing nets.
-I was maybe an hour too late, and had to paddle either in slack water or even a bit against the current, but I slowly but surely made headway into the bay, around the corner and could eventually spot Yakutat city!
+I finally cold spot the headland of Yakutat Bay, so just an easy paddle around the corner, and you will be “home and housed”!
+What first looked like “just around the corner”, dragged out to be a very wide berth through tidal waters, avoiding getting caught at the shore break and trapped in one of the many solid fishing nets.
+I was an hour too late, and had to paddle either in slack water or even a bit against the current, but I slowly but surely made headway into the bay, around the corner and could eventually spot Yakutat city!

-Yakutat has 600 people, no road access, but a twice a day jet flying in, and a once a months ferry going south or north.
-My host is Steve Ddice, through a connection of Joel Meier, an avid paddler and blog follower.
+Yakutat has 600 people, no road access, but a twice a day jet flying in, and a once a month’s ferry going south or north.
+My host is Steve Dice, through a connection of Joel Meier, an avid paddler and blog follower.
 Joel has been Steve’s old professor.
-Steve is not a paddler, but a surfer by heart with great conditions on his doorstep and many other sports interest.
+Steve is not a paddler, but a surfer by heart with great conditions on his doorstep and many other sports interests.
 He has traveled the world and lives the typical life of a man in a remote Alaskan place with a lot of fishing, hunting and part-time also commercial fishing besides his main job at the airport and other places which needs big machine operation.
-He is a great company and good source of local knowledge.
+He is a great company and useful source of local knowledge.
 Thanks for looking after me, Steve!